-In most cases, a multidisciplinary approach is required and various treatments may be employed such as physical therapy, medications either systemic or regional, surgery such as sympathectomy or spinal cord stimulation, or psychotherapy.
-Interventional radiology can offer pain relief by peripheral nerve block procedures.
+In most cases of complex regional pain syndrome, a multidisciplinary approach is required whereby a combination of various treatments may be employed, such as physical therapy, systemic or regional medications, sympathectomy or spinal cord stimulation, and psychotherapy.

 - 1. Kozin F, Soin JS, Ryan LM et-al. Bone scintigraphy in the reflex sympathetic dystrophy syndrome.
 Radiology.
 1981;138 (2): 437-43.
 Radiology (citation) - Pubmed citation